jvillenap/Using-NFT-and-FT-Tokens-in-Oracle-Blockchain/05-Test-Smartcontract-Using-Postman/README.md

 <a name="validation"/>

 ## Validation
 In the Postman collation you can see a lot of operations you can invoke to validate status of the accounts, users, tokens, and perform different transactions to simulate other operations.
+You can execute any of them test different operations, and to validate impact in the tokens and records.

-All this transactions will be saved into the ledger, and you can validate its execution by checking them through the ***Service Console***
+Additionally, this transactions will be saved into the ledger, and you can validate its execution by checking them through the ***Service Console*** by checking the transactions saved into the new blocks created in the ledger.
+1. Access the Service Console of whatever of the instances (eshop or lessee1).
+2. navigate to the ***channels*** tab.
+3. ...
 ...